ocaml/v2.ocaml.org/site/learn/tutorials/99problems.md

 SOLUTION

 > ```ocamltop
+> (* Having an accumulator acc prevents using inefficient List.append.
+>  * Every node at level N will be pushed directly into accumulator.
+>  * Not tail-recursive, but that is no problem since we have a binary tree and
+>  * and stack depth is logarithmic. *)
 > let at_level t level =
 >   let rec at_level_aux t acc counter = match t with
 >     | Empty -> acc